 - Make sure your doctors are trained and certified in the specialty for which they are treating you.
 Ask your doctor how they maintain their skills in the ever-changing landscape of medicine.

 - Ask your doctor how much experience he/she has with your specific condition.
-If possible, choose a doctor who is familiar with your condition.
-For very rare conditions, this may mean a doctor who has treated just a few patients.
+If possible, choose a doctor who is familiar with your condition. if you have a rare condition, this may mean a doctor who has treated just a few patients.
 For more common conditions, try to find a doctor who has treated hundreds of similar patients.

 No matter how old your doctor is, being engaged in your care will help you get the best care and outcome possible.
 Read these posts for more information: